Privacy Notice & Cookies Policy

 How we use information from credit reference agencies

-The information that we and/or SULC and other organisations provide to credit reference agencies about you, your financial associates and your business (if you have one) may be provided to other organisations and used by them and us to:
+The information that we, the British Business Bank, and other organisations provide to credit reference agencies about you, your financial associates and your business (if you have one) may be provided to other organisations and used by them and us to:

 a. checking details on applications for loans or other credit and credit-related or other facilities;